Psychotherapist and Counsellor working in Chancery Lane, Central London, WC1, in Tenterden, Kent TN30 & Online

 In my website I aim to introduce myself and give you an outline of my approach and why I think counselling can be of help.
 Please visit my Qualifications page for details of my experience and training.

-I am an experienced and fully qualified psychodynamic psychotherapist and counsellor working in the heart of Westminster and the Victoria area, SW1 with a team of therapists.
-I work in a straightforward and empathetic way in a safe and non judgmental environment in comfortable, quiet rooms 5 minutes walk from Victoria Station.
+I am an experienced and fully qualified psychodynamic psychotherapist and counsellor working in Chancery Lane, Central London, WC1 with a team of therapists.
+I work in a straightforward and empathetic way in a safe and non judgmental environment in comfortable, quiet rooms just outside Chancery Lane Tube Station.

 I work with individuals on a long-term basis or for shorter focused work, depending on need.